What’s the Difference Between Organic and Natural Food?

 Natural food: The demand for natural food is increasing, but not nearly as much as for organic food.

 Organic Food: There is no evidence to prove that organic food is healthier than non-organic food.
 People prefer organic food because they feel that it is safer than conventional food as chemicals are not used in its production.
 However, recent research on the health benefits of organic milk has boosted the spirits of organic food lovers.
+Recent research suggests that choosing organic food can lead to increased intake of nutritionally desirable antioxidants and reduced exposure to toxic heavy metals.

 Natural Food: People prefer natural food because they believe excessive processing of food items disturbs the implicit health benefits.